danhtuan/deep_learning/prj2/README.md

 Based on above information, Dropout doesn't change too much running time while making the accuracy line smoother.
 So it is safe to say it helps improve the testing error.

 ## 6. Deep Learning vs. Narrow Wide Learning
+The original lenet has 2 convolution layers and 2 pooling layers.
+To make it narrower but wider, I have modified it to make it having only 1 convolution layer and 1 pooling layer but double the kernels/feature maps per layer.
+Here is the prototxt for the new network: